enoklearn/engineering/modules/craftsmanship.md

 <details open>
    <summary><b>History of Craftsmanship</b></summary><br/>

-   With this topic, you’ll learn about how craftsmanship has been applied across different trades, cultures, and periods in human history.
+   With this topic, you'll learn about how craftsmanship has been applied across different trades, cultures, and periods in human history.

    #### Learning Outcomes
    * Summarize the history of craftsmanship